mariosknl/TwitterBot-Ruby/README.md

 # Capstone Project TwitterBot (#tsandpipers_88)
 This is a Twitter bot created in Ruby.
 Its purpose is to retweet tweets with #tsandpipers_88 and also help to make connections with other Microverse students on Twitter.

+# Installation process
+- Clone the repository
+- Create developer account on Twitter
+- Create an app
+- GET API Keys
+- Use the template env_sample and replace it with your API Keys
+- Run twitter_bot in your terminal
+- You can change the hashtag with the one you want.
+You have to go to the checks.rb file at line 18 and replace the hashtag value.
+Also, you must replace with your account name in line 24 inside the quotes.

 # Built with
  - Ruby